Saša Popović: Grand Production and Zvezde Granda

-After many years of cooperation with the “ZAM” record label, Saša Popović and Lepa Brena founded their production company “Grand”.
-The first episode of the show “Grand Show” was broadcast on Pink TV on 3 December 1998, which is considered the date of the company's founding.
-During the 2000s, many famous singers joined “Grand”, and in 2004 the first season of the “Zvezde Granda” competition began.
-The competition offers valuable prizes and has achieved great popularity in Serbia and the region.
-The show has launched the careers of numerous regionally popular singers, which among other include Tanja Savić, Milica Todorović, Rada Manojlović, Milan Stanković, Darko Lazić, Milica Pavlović, Aleksandra Prijović, Tea Tairović, Teodora Džehverović and Džejla Ramović.
+After working in ZAM, Popović and Lepa Brena founded Grand Production.
+The first episode of Grand Show was broadcast on Pink TV on 3 December 1998, which was considered the date of the company's founding.
+The series has launched the careers of numerous singers from the Former Yugoslavia, including Tanja Savić, Milica Todorović, Rada Manojlović, Milan Stanković, Darko Lazić, Milica Pavlović, Aleksandra Prijović, Tea Tairović, Teodora Džehverović, and Džejla Ramović.

 Popović has been a member of the jury from the beginning until his death in 2025, including the auditions and the competition itself.
 From 2014 until 2021, he has been a member of the production jury together with singer Snežana Đurišić.
 The jury members change from season to season.
-Popović was also the host of the show “Zvezde Granda – Specijal”.
+Popović was also the host of Zvezde Granda: Specijal.

 In April 2014, Popović launched Grand TV, which broadcasts its program via cable operators in Serbia and the region.
-This television station broadcasts shows such as “Grand Magazin”, “Grand Koktel”, “Hello, Hello”, “Paparazzo”, “Neki novi klinci”, “Pres Pretres”, “Nikad nije kasno”, and others.
+This television station broadcasts shows such as Grand Magazin, Grand Koktel, Hello, Hello, Paparazzo, Neki novi klinci, Pres Pretres, and Nikad nije kasno.

 Health issues and death

 In May 2024, Popović suffered an accident in which he broke his right leg.
-After the accident, doctors noticed that the wound was not healing well, and after further examinations, he was diagnosed with stomach and pancreatic cancer, after which he was treated for several months at an oncology clinic in Paris.
+After the accident, doctors noticed that the wound was not healing well.
+Upon further examinations, Popović was diagnosed with stomach and pancreatic cancer, after which he was treated for several months at an oncology clinic in Paris.

-In early 2025, his condition deteriorated sharply after metastases to his bones and lungs.
+In early 2025, his condition deteriorated badly after metastases to his bones and lungs.
 He died on 1 March 2025 in Paris from pancreatic cancer.
 His funeral was held on 6 March 2025 at the Bežanijska Cemetery in Belgrade, and was attended by many of his colleagues, including Haris Džinović, Nikola Rokvić and Marija Šerifović.